 Sony is developing a 3D holographic display that is compatible with the PlayStation game console offering an exciting gaming experience to 3D multiplayer games.
 The most important feature is they can enjoy 3D games without 3D glasses.
 It has been granted a patent for a holographic invention.

 Play console games on a 3D hologram display

-Sony Interactive Entertainment had applied for a patent of a ‘holographic display screen’ at the USPTO (United States Patent and Trademark Office).
+Sony Interactive Entertainment had applied for a ‘holographic display screen’ patent at the USPTO (United States Patent and Trademark Office).
 The patent which was published on September 3, 2019, describes the technical operation of a display that can show holographic content, especially video games.

 Those using Sony’s holographic screen do not need to wear 3D glasses which is undoubtedly one of the biggest advantages.
 After all, those glasses provide less comfort and freedom of movement during gaming.
 Moreover, you have to buy them separately and they are quite expensive.

 Sony uses a light emitter and a large number of micromirrors to generate holographic images, capable to move/tilt at lightning speed, which is good for light reflection.
 The images have a 3D experience as left and right eyes both have a different image due to the modulation of emission of light.